CS

 Who Should Buy Which?

-Buy the Chery Tiggo 9 Super Hybrid if: You or prefer Chery's approach to design and ownership experience.
+Buy the Chery Tiggo 9 Super Hybrid if: You prioritise performance, need stronger towing, or prefer Chery's approach to design and ownership experience.

-Buy the Kia EV3 if: You want the lower entry price, prioritise performance, or prefer Kia's approach to design and ownership experience.
+Buy the Kia EV3 if: You want the lower entry price, need more boot space, or prefer Kia's approach to design and ownership experience.

 The Verdict

-The Kia EV3 takes 5 of 6 key spec categories and comes in at a lower price.
+The Kia EV3 takes 6 of 8 key spec categories and comes in at a lower price.
+If boot space matters, the Kia EV3 has a clear edge.
 The best pick depends on what you value most.
 Explore the full specs for each model below.

 Disclaimer: All information in this comparison was believed to be correct at the time of publishing (20 April 2026).
 Prices are manufacturer recommended retail prices (RRP) and may vary by state, dealer, and options.
 Driveaway costs include estimated on-road costs for Victoria.
 Fuel economy figures are WLTP/ADR combined cycle.
 Specifications can change without notice.
 Always verify with the manufacturer before making a purchase decision.
 CarSorted does not accept payment for recommendations.